|

 Visit Colleges

-It is never too early to start visiting colleges.
+It's never too early to start visiting colleges as you begin comparing colleges.
 You can attend the college’s open house events or you can call and make an appointment for a personalized tour.
-This is your chance to ask questions such as class size, majors offered, campus life, and anything else that is important to you when selecting a college.
-If you can’t visit colleges, then request information from your prospective schools.
-Every school has a website now and usually you can request an information packet via the web.
-College fairs are also a good way to obtain information.
-These are sometimes held at high schools or other local venues and include representatives from local colleges to answer your questions.
+This is your chance to ask questions about class size, majors offered, campus life, and anything else that is important to you when selecting a college.

-Extracurricular
+Extracurricular Activities

 Be sure to participate in extracurricular activities such as clubs and sports.
 Believe it or not, these are just as important as the classes you take.
 Colleges want to see that you are a well-rounded student who can handle classes as well as other activities.
 This will show that you can be an asset to their school.